Updated: Mar 5

 Trevor Jones added VR to your postcard, how did that feel and will you explore using it again in your work?

-I was incredibly honoured to be approached about having Trevor use VR to alter and showcase my work.
+I was incredibly honored to be approached about having Trevor use VR to alter and showcase my work.
 Trevor is a talented artist whose work is very relevant to society and his use of VR is cutting edge.
 Based on my subject matter I can see me accessing VR down the road to feature my work or to highlight what I do in a different light.

 What would you like best to be remembered for as an artist?